netscaler/netscaler-k8s-ingress-controller/docs/deploy/deploy-vpx-ha-inc-on-azure.md

 # Citrix ADC VPX in High Availability INC mode as ingress for Azure Kubernetes Services

-You can deploy Citrix ADC VPX in a high availability (High Availability) INC (Independent Network Configuration) mode in the Azure Kubernetes cluster.
+You can deploy Citrix ADC VPX in a high availability (High Availability) INC (Independent Network Configuration) mode in the Azure Kubernetes Services (AKS).

 In a typical high availability deployment, both the Citrix ADC VPX instances in a high availability pair reside on the same subnet.
 A high availability deployment can also consist of two VPX instances in which each VPX is in a different network.